TEJMaster/pokemon/README.md

 ### Overview

-We examine data about Pokemon.
-We estimate an Bayesian hierarchical model which explains their attributes based on their functionality.
+We examine data about Pokémon to understand the relationships between their various attributes.
+We estimate a Bayesian hierarchical model that explains their attributes based on their functionality and other factors.

 ### File Structure